Kahn/freetel/mini-asterisk-gui/README.txt

 * Light weight so it can run on embedded boxes like the IP0X family.
   No SQL database or PHP or LAMP.
-Only a basic web server and a very basic perl are required (microperl - no CPAN libraries).
+Only a basic web server and a very basic Perl are required (microperl - no CPAN libraries).

 * Works directly on extensions.conf and sip.conf, but honors any edits you make to these files.
-So all the powerful Asterisk features are available in the background.
+So all the powerful Asterisk features are available if after a while you want to dive into Asterisk conf files.

 * Doesn't use AJAX or the built-in Asterisk web server or users.conf magic.
 Plain old HTML, a little Java-script and CGIs written in shell script and Perl.

 * Doesn't use the Asterisk programming model.
-For example you don't have to understand what a dial-plan is, much less understand how to code one.
+For example you don't have to understand what a dial plan is, much less understand how to code one.
 Plain English terms are used instead, for example "Phones and Phone lines".
 Terms like Asterisk, Linux, SIP, Zap/1 don't even get mentioned.